changtimwu/CarND-Traffic-Sign-Classifier-Project/README.md

 ![alt text][websign1] ![alt text][websign2] ![alt text][websign3]
 ![alt text][websign4] ![alt text][websign5]

-Their size are vary and some of them are protected with watermark.
+Their sizees are vary and some of them are protected with watermark.
 I chose these pictures with purpose to test the capability of my model..

 #### Performance on New Images